truenas/charts/library/ix-dev/enterprise/minio/README.md

 > permissions to the `postgres` backups directory.
 Container that performs the backup will run as a **non**-root user (`999`) afterwards.
 > Keep in mind the permissions on the backup directory will be changed to `999:999` on **every** update.
 > But will only be changed once for the `MinIO` and `postgres` data directories.

+When Multi Mode is enabled and entries contain `://` (url) will enable Host Networking.
+Regardless of the selection in the `Networking` section.